schinlfc/schinlfc.github.io/content/officehours.md

 + ECON 253 - Fundamentals of Econometrics
 + ECON 327 - Applied Microeconometrics

-Additionally, working knowledge in either R or Python coding is required.
+Additionally, working knowledge in either Stata, R or Python coding is required.

 ---